Cupertino

 Encourage a range of housing options in the community.

-Continue to offer flexible residential development standards in planned residential zoning districts and consider granting reductions in off-street parking for senior housing.
+The City continued to offer flexible residential development standards in planned residential zoning districts and consider granting reductions in off-street parking for senior housing.
 The Westport Project (2020) and Marina Plaza project (2022) were approved with waivers, an incentive to development standards, and a reduction in parking standards.
 Both projects are located within the Heart of the City Specific Plan and on a Housing Element site.
 In 2022, Canyon Crossing, with 18 townhome and apartments, and Alan Row with 9 townhomes and a JADU, were both approved using density bonus.
+In 2023, the City approved one project (Coachhouse) and reviewed another (Bianchi Lane) both of which utilized state density bonus law, specifically the waivers section of the law.

 Ongoing: 2014-2022